erasmus-without-paper/ewp-specs-architecture/README.md

 online for at least some time before disappearing, so that all other partners can realize what is happening.

-**Example:**

- * If a mobility `X` is cancelled at the sending HEI `S`, and the receiving HEI `R` is then asking for an update on `X`, then it is RECOMMENDED to respond with a valid `X` mobility response **with the `cancelled` status**, rather than returning HTTP 400 with the message "X does not exist".

- * Such cancelled mobilities can, of course, be removed later in time, but they SHOULD NOT be removed instantly after they're cancelled.
-The same recommendation applies to all other entities.

 <a name='backward-compatibility-rules'></a>